The war that began on Oct. 7 has become the deadliest of the five Gaza wars for both sides.

 Previous Day’s Notable News

 More than 1,400 people have been killed and 4,450 have been injured in Israel.
 Most of the deaths are civilians slain during the initial Hamas attack on Oct.
-7. Hamas captured at least 210 individuals, including children, taking them into Gaza.
+7. At least 222 individuals, including foreigners, are believed to have been captured by Hamas during the brutal attack and taken into Gaza, the Israeli military said.
+Four hostages have been released as of Oct.
+24.

 Separately, on Oct.
-10, the IDF reported that they killed approximately 1,500 Hamas terrorists since the start of the war.
+10, the IDF reported that they killed approximately 1,500 Hamas terrorists since Oct.
+7.

-The Gaza Health Ministry, backed by Hamas, has claimed that more 4,000 civilians have been killed and more than 12,500 have been injured in Gaza.
+The Gaza Health Ministry, backed by Hamas, claimed that as of Oct.
+24, more than 5,700 Palestinians have been killed and more than 16,200 have been injured in Gaza.
+The Epoch Times could not independently verify the death tolls cited by Hamas, which says it tallies figures from hospital directors.
 In past conflicts, some Palestinian deaths in Gaza were attributed to Hamas rockets that fell short.

 Summary of Events